 “We cannot allow the city, or anyone else to hurt our neighbors or our neighborhoods.
 And whether that means fighting for tenants against unscrupulous landlords, demanding that the city reduce our water or sewage rates, or squeezing every penny out of our governments for our local schools, it’s been my privilege to serve.”

 Gjonaj lives in the Pelham Parkway section of The Bronx with his wife, Roberta a public school nurse, and two public-school educated teenage sons.
-He is seeking the Democratic nomination in the September 12th primary.
+He is seeking the 13th District New York City Council seat in the Nov.
+7 general election.